-Join Taz Tally for an in-depth discussion in this video Adjusting tricky images, part of Color Correction in Adobe Camera Raw.
+Join Taz Tally for an in-depth discussion in this video Adjusting tricky images, part of Adobe Camera Raw: Color Correction.

 In this segment,…we're going to open up this Tina and Taz image…which you can see just by looking at the preview…has some pretty interesting challenges in it.…So, let's go ahead and right click…and open this in Camera Raw.…Review the eval from the previous chapter.…It had good distribution of Grayscale value…all across the tonal range,…so that wasn't the challenge.…We can, probably, you know,…darken up the shadows just a little bit.…The background is way overexposed.…We can see that by just clicking on the highlight clip…and even without dragging the whites at all,…we can see how bright all that is.…

 Not really pretty distracting.…And the skin tones,…way off.…You can tell that even…without putting the Color Sampler tools down.…But, remember,…we always like to place our…Color Sampler points on…representative areas…that don't have any reflections or deep cast shadows.…So, both skin tone faces here are…in soft cast shadows,…so we're going to sample those.…It's very pretty consistent lighting,…so,…how do we make this adjustment?…

 - Working between Camera Raw, Photoshop, and Lightroom